CONTENTS

 areas of the ministry?
 Okay.

-training, it’s exactly what the minister’s highlighted.
-We have money basically
+exactly what the minister’s highlighted.
+We have money basically sitting in

-sitting in some of our regional college and post-secondary training partners’
+some of our regional college and post-secondary training partners’ bank

-bank accounts.
-And its been their very strict policy in terms of what that can
+accounts.
+And its been their very strict policy in terms of what that can be

 longstanding.
 That goes back many, many, many, many, many years, over 20 years